Kihagyás

 Open the Visual Studio solution src/EquipmentInventory.sln in the cloned folder.

 In Solution Explorer, run through the files by eye.
 It would help to understand the relationships between classes by displaying them on a class diagram.
-Let's include a class diagram in our project.
-In the Solution Explorer, right-click on the project (not the solution!), select Add/New Item from the pop-up menu, then in the window that appears, select Class Diagram, enter Main.cd as the name of the diagram at the bottom of the window, and OK-close the window.
+Let's add a class diagram in our project.
+In the Solution Explorer, right-click on the project (not the solution!), select Add/New Item from the pop-up menu, then in the window that appears, select Class Diagram.
+Enter Main.cd as the name of the diagram at the bottom of the window, then click OK.

 Missing Class Diagram template